18F/uswds-jekyll/pages/guide/Singularity-on-Ceres.md

 **Note on Home directory and Singularity**

 While pulling/building the containers, pay attention to the home directory as the cached image blobs will be saved in ${HOME}/.singularity .
 Since the home directory has a limited amount of space, this can fill up quite easily.
 Users can change where the files will be cached by setting SINGULARITY_CACHEDIR and SINGULARITY_TMPDIR environment variables.
-Setting both to $TMPDIR is suggested:
+On Ceres we set SINGULARITY_TMPDIR to $TMPDIR.
+We also set SINGULARITY_CACHEDIR to $TMPDIR for all Slurm jobs if it's not set by the user.
+As of January 13, 2022, these variables are not automatically set on Atlas.
+We recommend adding the following two commands to the job scripts that use singularity:

 ```
 export SINGULARITY_CACHEDIR=$TMPDIR
 export SINGULARITY_TMPDIR=$TMPDIR
 ```
-One can also use —disable-cache option to avoid saving cached image blobs (e.g., `singularity pull —disable-cache docker://r-base:3.3.3` ).
+One can also use --disable-cache option to avoid saving cached image blobs (e.g., `singularity pull --disable-cache docker://r-base:3.3.3` ).

 In case the home directory is full, it is safe to delete the contents of ~/.singularity folder.

-NOTE: As of April 14, 2021, $TMPDIR is not set on Atlas.
-Atlas users are advised to use the —disable-cache option when pulling docker containers.

 # 5. Singularity Images